yatesco/go-go-go/README.md

 A stronger type system would also provide a more robust code base:

 - `null` is ambiguous and requires defensive programming.
 The `Option` monad, or other discriminated unions would make the code more robust and elegant.
-- `Error` monad and language support for error shortcutting removes a lot of noise from the code base
+- `Error` monad and language support for error short-cutting removes a lot of noise from the code base

 A more "CQRS" focussed approach would move some of the logic out of the repository and allow the processor to store its own model of outstanding allocations.

+Because Go lang requires members to be public in order to be annotated with JSON modifiers, the question arises of whether to use DTOs in the "gateway" layer and keep the domain _pure_.
+For such a small domain this is probably overkill right now.